matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-Notice that we *do not* pass the required option to our component on the example page:
+Notice that this example *does not* pass the required option to the component on the example page, provoking an error message:

 ```ruby
 class ExamplePage < Page::Cell::Page